exotel/ExoVerify/README.md

 9. Start Verification:
 Start the verification process by using the startVerification method.
 This method takes the following parameters:
-* listener - new verifyListerner created in sStep 8
+* listener - new verifyListerner created in Step 8
 * phone number - number should be in E164
 * HTTP timeout - timeout value in seconds.